Krystle Silverfox: Career

-The artist was commissioned to create work for Capture Photography Festival in Vancouver, BC and public artwork for the city of Richmond, BC.
+The artist was commissioned to create work for Capture Photography Festival in Vancouver, British Columbia, and public artwork for the city of Richmond, British Columbia.
 Silverfox was a finalist in the RBC Painting Competition (2018), the Lind Prize (2018, 2020), the Saltspring National Art Prize (2019), and the Yukon Prize for Visual Arts (2021).

-She has completed a number of artist initiatives and residencies including the Institute of American Indian Arts's Residency Program in Santa Fe, NM (2023); the Arctic Arts Summit; Shakaat Artist Residency Program hosted by the Kwalin Dün Cultural Centre in Whitehorse, YT (2020-2021); the AGO X RBC Emerging Artists Exchange (2021); and the Banff Centre’s Emerging Visual Artist Intensive (2023).
+She has completed a number of artist initiatives and residencies including the Institute of American Indian Arts's Residency Program in Santa Fe, New Mexico (2023); the Arctic Arts Summit; Shakaat Artist Residency Program hosted by the Kwalin Dün Cultural Centre in Whitehorse, Yukon (2020–2021); the AGO X RBC Emerging Artists Exchange (2021); and the Banff Centre's Emerging Visual Artist Intensive (2023).

 Silverfox was a shortlisted recipient of the 2022 Sobey Art Award.
 The artist received a $25,000 reward and was featured in the Sobey Art Award Exhibition at the National Gallery of Canada.
 Programming for the event included a virtual talk with Silverfox and Mary Bradshaw, Director of Visual Arts at the Yukon Arts Centre.

 As a part of their 50th anniversary celebrations, the Canada Council Art Bank acquired Silverfox's work, tth'í' yáw nan (thread beads land), 2018, in 2023.

 In 2024, Silverfox co-led a workshop at the Dechinta Centre for Research and Learning as a part of an event reframing issues of wildfire, climate, and art, Generative Resilience: Creative Response to Climate Crisis in the North.
 The workshop invited community members and climate activists to discuss wildfires and contribute to a large-scale collaborative art piece.